213withani/react/fulstackReactBook.md

 While we’re creating a new array, the variable product here still references the product object sitting on the original array in state.
 Therefore, if we make changes to it we’ll be modifying the object in state.
 So we use Object.assign() to clone the original into a new object and then modify the votes property on that new object.

-# Refactoring with the Babel plugin
+### Refactoring with the Babel plugin
+Babel is a JavaScript transpiler.
+Babel turns ES6 code into ES5 code.
 We’ve been using Babel in this project to give us the ability to write modern JavaScript.

 ES6 (ES2015), JSX => ES5 JS